josephwright/josephwright.github.io/_posts/2020-08-19-the-good-the-bad-and-the-ugly-creating-document-commands.md

 - Picture co-ordinates (`r()`), which are split into _x_ and _y_, so in `xparse` terms subject to `\SplitArgument`

-Mot of the time, the LaTeX kernel makes arguments _long_, which is shown as `+` in `xparse` syntax.
+Most of the time, the LaTeX kernel makes arguments _long_, which is shown as `+` in `xparse` syntax.

 A star is _always_ used as the first argument after a command, so in some ways